 Ram Gopal Varma had watched only one movie (Vandanam) of Mohanlal before.
 But he still rightly chose the actor for his Srinivasan IPS in Company.
-Mohanlal’s composed and dignified persona fitted the character to a T and you would forget the fact that the actor did not have much command over the language.
+Mohanlal’s composed and dignified persona fitted the character to a T that you would forget the fact that the actor did not have much command over the language.
 The result was his best portrayal of a police officer.
 A particularly memorable scene is one where Malik(Ajay Devgan) and his gang is brought for interrogation in his office.
-Mohanlal takes his sweet time in asking questions, take pauses in between and plays with a tiny showpiece in his hand while keeping everyone on their toes with his questions.
+Mohanlal takes his sweet time in asking questions, take pauses in between and plays with a tiny showpiece in his hand while keeping everyone on their toes.

 15. SUMMER IN BETHLEHEM – The Stunning Cameo As Niranjan